 1. PaaS (Platform-as-a-Service)

-Here you are using a public cloud provider, like Amazon or Microsoft, and one of their managed database service packages.
+Here you are using a public cloud provider, like Amazon or Microsoft, and one of their managed database/application service packages.
 Most of the administrative tasks such as backup, patching, setting up infrastructure, providing SLA backed availability, and scaling up and down is taken care by them.
-They are relatively easy to set up.
-You can get your database up and running in a few clicks.
-They also provide you with software for managing and monitoring your database systems.
-You generally choose between multiple sizes and performance options - from a pre-configured list.
-There are some limitations e.g. you do not have control over the file system, there are usually some limitations on available storage available, plus you will have slightly higher costs of license and storage.
+They are relatively easy to set up and you can typically get your database/application up and running in a few clicks.
+They generally provide you with software for managing and monitoring your systems.
+And you can choose between multiple sizes and performance options - usually from a pre-configured list.
+There are some limitations e.g. you do not have full control over the file system, there are usually some limitations on available storage available, plus you will have slightly higher costs of license and storage.

-Oh, and you will need to have the skills and expertise to set up the database /app.
-So you save much of the infrastructure type costs but still need some IT resources.
+Oh, and you will need to have the skills and expertise to set up the database/application.
+So you save much of the infrastructure type costs.
+But you still need some IT resources.

 2. IaaS (Infrastructure-as-a-Service)

 However, you are going to need a fair bit of skill and expertise to manage all this.
 You will need your own IT dept or staff for this to be a viable option.
-This is unlikely to end up being a cheap option unless you have large economies of scale.
+And, it unlikely to end up being a cheap option unless you have large economies of scale.

-3. Using a Cloud-based Application Database App from by a third party.
+3. Using a Cloud-based Application Database / App from a third party.

 This last option is used by many.
-It's where you buy in either a ready built application or one which you can rapidly customise for your own use.
-Depending on your needs you can find many - Apps - that provide pre-formed database capabilities in a simple to get-on-and-use manner.
+It's where you buy in, either a ready built application or one which you can rapidly customise for your own use.
+Depending on your needs you can find many - Apps - that provide pre-formed capabilities in a simple get-on-and-use manner.
 Most web apps fall into this category.
-They work the way they work and you can't really change their nature.
+They work the way they work, and you can't really change their nature.
 However, they are cheap to use and can do a great job if they work the way you want them to.